huan/mailbox/README.md

   Mailbox-->>Machine: {type: EVENT2}
 ```

-Caution: be aware of the dead lock if your two actors call each other in the same machine.
+> Caution: be aware of the dead lock if your have two actors call each other in the same machine.

 ## Actor Mailbox Concept